 According to the CNDDB, there are twenty-two (22) occurrence records for burrowing owl within the USGS El Casco, Perris, Riverside East, Steele Peak, and Sunnymead, California 7.5-minute quadrangles, which constitute the quadrangles within a 5-mile radius of the survey area.
-The closest extant occurrence (Occurrence Number 65) was recorded in 1980, approximately 2.25 miles south of the project site where a colony of many owls observed at Perris Reservoir Recreation Area (CDFW 2022).
-Additionally, another occurrence (Occurrence Number 439) approximately 4 miles to the southwest of the project site has seen continual BUOW use was initially recorded in 1991, with the most recent update in 2007 (CDFW 2022).
+The closest extant occurrence

+(Occurrence Number 65) was recorded in 1980, approximately 2.25 miles south of the project site where a colony of owls was observed at the Perris Reservoir Recreation Area (CDFW 2022).
+Additionally, another occurrence (Occurrence Number 439) approximately 4 miles to the southwest of the project site has seen continual BUOW use since 1991, with the most recent update being in 2007 (CDFW 2022).
 In addition, there are dozens of records of this species in the eBird database, within and just outside of a 5-mile radius from the project site (eBird 2022).

-Focused Burrowing Owl Survey Results
+Focused Survey Results

 No BUOWs or BUOW sign (i.e., pellets, white wash, feathers, or prey remains) were observed during any of the four (4) focused surveys.
 Suitable foraging habitat and line of site opportunities were observed throughout the survey area, as well as suitable burrows (> 4 inches in diameter) capable of providing roosting and nesting opportunities for BUOW.
-Most burrows observed were located within the eastern portion of the 500-foot buffer area and consisted of small mammal burrows < 4 inches in diameter (Refer to Figure 2, Survey Area, in Attachment A).
+Most burrows observed were located within the southern portions of the 500-foot buffer area and consisted of small mammal burrows < 4 inches in diameter (refer to Figure 2, Survey Area, in Appendix A).
 The existing telephone poles, light posts, fencing, and residential and commercial land use that occur within the survey area decrease the likelihood that BUOWs would occur as these features provide perching opportunities for larger raptor species (i.e., red-tailed hawk [Buteo jamaicensis]) that prey on BUOWs.
+Further, between the third and fourth survey an unknown entity conducted disking/weed abatement activities on-site, which removed much of the non-native vegetation that was present during the first three surveys.